ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 is Star Wars Podracing.
 It has a table for up and coming races, an article section of who won the last race, photos of past races, and a form to sign up to be a Podracer for a coming up race.

 ### Simple Recipes
-The focus of this single page website is utilize CSS's animations to give the site some affects and the @media to change the elements when the screen reaches a certain size.
+The focus of this single page website is utilizing CSS's animations to give the site some affects and the @media to change the elements when the screen reaches a certain size.

 ### The Pet Shop Website
 A two page website that used the basics of HTML and CSS.
-It introduced how to use CSS to stylize the web pages, and learning how to link two pages togather.
+It introduced how to use CSS to stylize the web pages, and how to link two pages together.

 ### Misc.
 Projects
 The remaining projects in the repo--HTML documents, basic-HTML-and-CSS, basic-HTML-and-JavaScript-1, creating-css-effects, and introduction-to-bootstrap--contain scripts of me learning how to use HTML, CSS, brief introduction to using JavaScripts in HTML, and